klhuillier/con-error/README.md

 ## Why Another Error Library?

-Errors need to do two things:
-- bubble up to prevent subsequent and calling code from executing normally
-- provide information helpful for diagnosis of the problem

-Other libraries provide the first, which is easy enough in JavaScript because anything can be thrown, including `undefined`!

-The second part every other library seems to be lacking in.
+Wrapping errors with contextual info, including nested errors, every other library seems to be lacking in.
 [VError by Joyent](https://github.com/joyent/node-verror) allows nesting of errors, which is very helpful.
-But it does not have great support for nesting *and* including context info.
+But it does not have support for nesting multiple errors *and* including context info in the same error object.

+No other error library seems to do the above while blurring the line between an Error object and a rejected Promise object.

+And no other error library allows all of the above while additionally keeping nested stack traces sane.

 ## Features

+### Basic features

 ConError allows including any plain object, as well as underlying errors.